 • Public Folder

-Here is how you can repair the EDB file using this tool:
+Here is how you can repair EDB file using this tool

 1. The home page of software opens the Add Source selection wizard automatically.
 Here, you can choose the Offline EDB file option.
 Then click Next.
 Offline EDB

-2. Select the EDB file from its saving location.
+2. Select the EDB file from your local drive.
 Use the (...) button to browse the file.
 Add Source

 NOTE: If you are unaware of the location of the EDB file, then you can use the Search button.
 It will open the Search EDB file dialogue box where you can enlist any folder or the whole drive to search the EDB file.
 The search feature will bring out all the EDB file present in the selected location.

-3. There are two scan modes Standard Scan and Deep Scan.
-Standard Scan is recommended first, and if it does not recover the data, then you can use Deep scan mode.
-The Deep Scan mode lets you repair highly corrupt EDB files too.
+3. There are two scan modes: Standard Scan and Deep Scan.
+Standard Scan is recommended first, and if it does not repair corrupt EDB file, then you can use Deep scan mode.
+The Deep Scan mode lets you repair highly corrupt EDB files, too.
 Click Next.
 EDB Scanning Modes the tool

 4. The tool instantly works toward scanning the corrupt EDB file.
 Click Finish when the process is complete.
 EDB file scan complete